ControlThinker: Unveiling Latent Semantics for Controllable Image Generation through Visual Reasoning: Method

 \subsubsection{Two-Phase Training}

-To fully harness the visual reasoning capabilities of MLLMs for control image interpretation, we implement a two-phase training strategy.
-The first phase involves supervised fine-tuning (SFT) on our curated small-scale visual reasoning dataset as a cold start to establish basic reasoning capabilities for control images.
-The second phase employs reinforcement fine-tuning (RFT) to evolve the model's reasoning abilities through exploring different reasoning trajectories, guided by well-designed verifiable rewards.
+To fully harness the visual reasoning capabilities of the MLLM for control images, we implement a two-phase training strategy.
+The first phase involves supervised fine-tuning (SFT) on ControlThink-50K to establish basic reasoning capabilities for control images.
+The second phase employs reinforcement fine-tuning (RFT) to evolve the model's reasoning abilities through exploring different reasoning trajectories, guided by well-designated verifiable rewards.

 Before implementing our two-phase chain-of-thought training strategy, we conducted preliminary experiments to examine the limitations of the zero-shot prompting MLLM.
-With zero-shot inference, the model consistently misinterpreted the high-contrast black-and-white stylistic implications of control images as an indication that the target image should adopt a line art aesthetic.
-As demonstrated in Fig.~\ref{fig:figure3}, the enhanced prompt of the zero-shot model incorrectly produced guidance for a line art composition rather than a realistic figure.
+With zero-shot inference, the model consistently misunderstood the content of control images owing to their inherently abstract, edge-only structure.
+As demonstrated in Fig.~\ref{fig:figure3}, the zero-shot model misinterpreted a scene with two adults and one dog as ``three dogs'', and incorrectly asserted that ``the central dog was sitting upright''.
 Therefore, we first adopt SFT to address this problem.

-\textbf{SFT.}\quad Our first training phase employs supervised fine-tuning on the curated dataset to establish basic visual perception and reasoning capabilities.
-The supervised fine-tuning (SFT) objective can be expressed as:
+\textbf{SFT.}\quad Our first training phase employs supervised fine-tuning on ControlThink-50K to establish basic visual perception and reasoning capabilities.
+Let $D=\{(q_i,o_i)\}_{i=1}^{N}$ with $o_i=(o_{i,1},\ldots,o_{i,T_i})$.
+The SFT loss is

 where $\pi_{\theta}$ is the policy model parameterized by $\theta$.